homebridge/verified/README.md

 * The plugin must not require the user to run Homebridge in a TTY or with non-standard startup parameters, even for initial configuration.
 * If the plugin needs to write files to disk (cache, keys, etc.), it must store them inside the Homebridge storage directory.

+This list may be updated from time to time.
+Any existing verified plugin will have met the requirements at the time of verification, and not necessarily the current requirements.

 ## How To Request Verification

 If you would like your plugin verified, please open an [issue](https://github.com/homebridge/verified/issues/new/choose) on this repository and fill in the template.
 The Homebridge project team will then review your plugin and provide constructive feedback if required.